edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedGoDevelopers.rst

 .. image:: EdgeX_GoLandMakeRun.png

 You can now call on the service APIs to make sure they are running correctly.
-Namely, call on http://localhost:[service port]/api/v1/ping to see each service respond to the simplest of requests.
+Namely, call on localhost:[service port]/api/v1/ping to see each service respond to the simplest of requests.